The Parenting Dynamic We Don't Want To Repeat

 Start taking responsibility for your choices, your feelings and the circumstances of your life,

-• start working with a therapist a coach or a spiritual leader that can support your growth and change,
+start working with a coach, a spiritual leader, or a therapist that can support your growth and change,

 If this feels like a lot to do at once, it is.
 Take one thing at a time and just start.